top of page

 1. No Cooked/Dried/Dehydrated Bones

-2. No Bones too Small or too large.
+2. No Bones Too Small or Too Large

-Although there are some large bones you can use for recreation under careful supervision, large bones should not be used as RMBs.
-If they are, you can run the risk of broken teeth or fractured jaws.
+Bones that are too small or easily swallowed whole pose the same threats as splintered bones plus choking and blockages.
+You want to choose bones that require chewing.
+Although there are some large bones you can use for recreation under careful supervision, large bones should not be used as RMBs—especially with aggressive chewers.
+If they are, you run the risk of broken teeth or fractured jaws.

 4. No Mixing With Kibble